Frequently asked questions (FAQs) on linguistic services

 Q: How do you handle certified translations?

-A: You despatch your document to us by e-mail, to info(at)aswitte.de , preferably as a colour .pdf scan, if possible with a resolution of at least 300 dpi (dots per inch), or you can use the upload facility linked to our contact form .
+A: You despatch your document to us by e-mail, to info(at)aswitte.de , preferably as a colour .pdf scan, if possible with a resolution of at least 300 dpi (dots per inch), or you can use the secure contact form including an upload facility .
 Further ways of getting your document to us are sending it to us by post, on request, or also handing it in personally to reception at Teerhof 59, during the opening hours of the business centre (Mon. - Fri.
 8:45 a.m. - 4:45 p.m.).
 You receive the translation by post (together with your original if you sent it to us).
 In individual cases, it is possible, upon request, to arrange to pick it up at reception at Teerhof 59.
 Other than digital photos of the certified translation - which are always available - .pdf scans of certified translations that have no legal import may be obtained upon request.
 Once you have received the scan, you will, not many days afterwards, receive the legally valid original version of the translation on paper.

 Q: What methods of payment are available to me, as a customer?

 A: Customers in Germany usually pay by bank transfer, sometimes also by Skrill, and, in exceptional cases, in cash at reception at Teerhof 59.
 Customers in EU countries that have the euro (eurozone) or any in Switzerland or the UK, pay by SEPA bank transfer in euros, sometimes also by Skrill.
-Depending upon the country, we offer customers in non-eurozone countries, with the exception of Switzerland and the UK, the option to pay by XOOM, TransferWise and/or Skrill.
+Depending upon the country, we offer customers in non-eurozone countries, with the exception of Switzerland and the UK, the option to pay by XOOM, TransferWise, Payoneer and/or Skrill.